francisli/fellowship/README.md

-# Full-Stack Starter
+# Fellowship

-This repository contains a "starter" project for web application development in JavaScript.
+This repository contains a custom CMS for the Dev/Mission Fellowship.

 ## One-time Setup